Does your software company qualify for R&D Tax Credits?

 - Do the activities achieve Revenue’s definition of R&D?

-- Does the company seek a technological or scientific advance?
+- Does the company seek to make a technological or scientific advancement?

 - Do the activities resolve a technological or scientific uncertainty?

 Usually, R&D is found in the search for new architecture techniques or software constructs, taking place at the algorithmic, design or architectural level.
-The customisation of software to a company’s needs is not enough to qualify; the project must make a technological advance for the field.
+It’s worth noting though that the customisation of software to a company’s needs is not enough to qualify; the project must make a technological advance for the field.
 The key to working out if your project would qualify is proving that an industry professional could not easily deduce your method.

 - Planning - outlining and estimating for the R&D elements in your project will qualify.